 Tips:

 ☛ There are quite a few bus stops at JR Kumamoto Station.
-So it might be a better idea to get off at JR Uto Station because there is only one bus stop at its east exit (the bus stop is Uto Eki Higashiguchi (宇土駅東口)).
+So it might be better to get off at JR Uto Station, since there is only one bus stop at its east exit.
+The bus stop is Uto Eki Higashiguchi (宇土駅東口).

 ☛ Sit on the right side of the bus for the magnificent ocean view on the way to Ebito Port.

-If you plan to drive, there are plenty of parking spaces in the car park close to the Ebito Port.
+If you plan to drive, there are plenty of parking spaces in the car park near Ebito Port.

 Ferry from Ebito Port to Yu Island

-From Ebito Port, it will take another 30 minutes before you arrive at Yu Island.
+From Ebito Port, it will take another 30 minutes before you arrive at Yushima Island.

 Tips:

-☛ We recommend taking one of the first three ferry services to enjoy Yu Island fully.
+☛ We recommend taking one of the first three ferry services to fully enjoy Yu Island.

 ☛ Head to the upper deck for a better view during the boat trip.